oils-for-unix/course/README.md

 T4A: A Course on Operating Systems and Programming Languages
 ===

-Right now, this is just an idea for attracting new contributors to Oils.
+Right now, this is just an **idea** for attracting new contributors to Oils.

 (Should the course also be about writing?
-I think writing helps spread the word.
-And I also think that, contrary to some opinions, writing is objective.
+Writing could help spread the word.

+And, not everyone may see this, but good writing is relatively **objective**.
+There are different styles of writing, but some writing is good and some is bad.

-Typical problem: there could be too much material that takes too long.
+Typical problem: there could be too much material that takes too long.)
-)

 ---

 T4A stands for "theory and four actions".
-This course is:
+That means that this course is:

-- *Theory-oriented*
+- **Theory**-oriented
   - We introduce concepts with *words*, aiming to give **crisp definitions** that are *invariant* across technologies.
-- Then we aim to express **four** actions using **Unix shell**
+- Then we aim to express **four actions** using Unix **shell**
   - We may use **two** different technologies, like Python and C.  First we type the **wrong** thing, and then we come up with the **right** thing.
 So that's a total of 4 actions: